International Students from around the world comprise approximately 31% of the PBC student body.

 Please be sure to read our Statement of Faith before applying.

 Married students need to request the exact financial guarantee amount.
 All Students need to come with at least 50% of the 1st semester’s fees (approximately $3,000) for a down payment.
 At enrollment when the down payment is made, a monthly payment plan is set in place for the student.
 By the end of the semester, if the student has paid their monthly payments, the student is debt-free.
 All married students are required to bring their family.
 If you are married, the cost of living will be much higher and you would need to have a sponsor or some other funds of your own.
 Upon request, we can send you a sample budget and the exact financial guarantee amount.

 Non-Native English Speakers

 All applicants who do not speak English as their first language will be required to take an English proficiency test (the International Standardized TOEFL – Test of English as a Foreign Language).
 This test includes oral comprehension and knowledge of grammar and vocabulary.
 The TWE (Test of Written English) must be included in the scoring of the TOEFL in order for the test to be valid.
 The test and/or results must be sent directly to the college.
-Once we receive your test score, we will contact you to schedule a phone or skype meeting to determine if you meet our English Proficiency requirements.
+Once we receive your test score, we will contact you to schedule a phone or video meeting to determine if you meet our English Proficiency requirements.

 English Proficiency Entrance Requirements

-The required entrance level is 79 Internet Based TOEFL (iBT) and 213 with the computer-based TOEFL (CBT).
+The required entrance level is 80 Internet Based TOEFL (iBT).
 If a student scores between 80-89, they will be allowed to enter the program of their choice, but will be required to take between two and four credit hours of ELL classes in addition to the academic classes.
 The required minimum TOEFL score of 80 overall must have a minimum sub score of 20 in reading and in writing.
-A score above 79 iBT (213 CBT) and a satisfactory assessment with our English department may require between 2-4 credits of ELL support credits.
+A score above 89 iBT and a satisfactory assessment from our English department may require up to 2 credits of ELL support credits.